jyotikasharma12/DS2020-Final-Project/README.md

     ##  $ year             : int [1:344] 2007 2007 2007 2007 2007 2007 2007 2007 2007 2007 ...

 There are 344 penguins in the dataset.
-There are 3 different species of penguins collected from 3 different islands in the Parmer Archipelago.
+There are 3 different species of penguins collected from 3 different islands in the Palmer Archipelago.

 - species: the biological species of each penguin (Adelie, Gentoo, and Chinstrap)